EU AI Act Compliance Checklist for CTOs and CIOs

 Checklist: Prohibited Practices Screen (Article 5)

-- Review each AI system against the eight prohibited practices in Article 5
+- Review each AI system against the prohibited practices in Article 5 — enforceable since 2 February 2025

 - Flag any system that involves: subliminal or manipulative techniques, exploitation of vulnerable groups, social scoring, individual predictive policing, untargeted facial image scraping, emotion recognition in workplaces/education, biometric categorisation for sensitive attributes, or real-time remote biometric identification in public spaces